ipodtouch0218/UltimateCrowdControlHorse/README.md

 In placement mode, the controls are:
 * Left click: place an object at the current selected position
 * Right click: cancel placement of the object
-* Scroll wheel (up/down): rotate or flip the item (depends on how the object flips/rotates in UCH)
+* Scroll wheel or [Q]/[E]: rotate or flip the item (mirrors on how the object flips/rotates in UCH)
-* Shift key: hold to enable rotation / flip mode for the item (depends on how the object flips/rotates in UCH)
+* Shift key: hold to change the rotation / flip mode for the item (mirrors on how the object flips/rotates in UCH)

 After placing objects, you will be given a certain cooldown (configurable by the host), which you must wait util placing another item.
 You will also be unable to place items while the in-game players are not in build mode (configurable by the host)